AdobeDocs/analytics-platform.en/help/guided-analysis/types/frequency.md

 The query rail allows you to configure the following components:

 * **[!UICONTROL Events]**: The events that you want to measure.
 Each selected event is represented as a separate graph.
-A row representing the trended event is added to the table.
+A row that represents the trended event is added to the table.
 You can include up to five events.
 * **[!UICONTROL People]**: The segments that you want to measure.
 Each selected segment doubles the number of bars in the chart and rows in the table.
 You can include up to five segments.

 ## Chart settings